srrathi/Feedback-Page/README.md

     after it we have to again click on the input box to add another character, and this keeps on repeating after taking input one character.
   - The firebase part is still not setup, so i have to work on it as its new for me.

-I'll try my best to resolve all the issues and sorry for delay, I'll keep trying and working on it.

 >> To Run it
   - Download this project folder and add the node modules folder, which is created when we create a new react app.
   - Open the terminal in the project folder and run following commands